1993. Linoleum block print, 8″ x 6″. Framed in carved and painted walnut mitered frame with lap-joined walnut flat.

 Chose walnut to harmonize with the background of the print as well as the branches.
 The lap-joined flat lies on top of the glass, hiding some margin as well as a gasket mat used simply for the archival purpose of separating the print from the glass.

 This frame exemplifies how the accompaniment played by the frame can be vigorous as long as it works within its subordinate role.
 The process of block print making, which is carving, always prompts ideas for carving the frame.
 I just loved the little buds in the print and thought that form would make a suitable and simple running motif around the frame.
 I knew I could get away with such a strong pattern on such a small piece given that the buds play “second fiddle” to the spectacular flowers that are so dominant.
-A bit of color (just a touch of green on the carved buds, again, leaving the more dominant pinks in the print alone) inspired by the lovely hues of the print.
+A bit of color (just a touch of green on the carved buds, again, leaving the more dominant pinks in the print alone) was inspired by the lovely hues of the print.

 People might question taking an all-out approach to framing something as seemingly inconsequential as a menu cover.
 But not only the beauty of this print but the consummate skill, sincerity of purpose and care the artist took with it inspired a bit of work on my part.
 I share Patty’s love of the pink magnolias found throughout Berkeley, their branches in bud almost as beautiful as in full flower.
 I framed this print in 1995 (I think), and it remains one of my favorites.